-We believe each of us can become empowered with the awakening to our divine nature; and in so doing live in love, peace, contentment and joy in full alignment with the divine.
+Each of us can become empowered with the awakening to our Divine nature; and in so doing live in love, peace, contentment and joy in full alignment with the Divine.

 On the spiritual path there is much talk about reality, truth and illusion.
 There is much talk about what is real and unreal.
 And talk about ultimates.
 Ultimate truth.
 Ultimate reality.
 Ultimate source.
 And ultimate falsehood.